Solution Provider Integration with EHRs

 The client was in search of an integration solution that would address these challenges and could facilitate widespread deployment of their system and services across the United States.
-Importantly, another requirement was that it needed to be easily managed and maintained by their internal team.
+Another important requirement was that it needed to be easily managed and maintained by their internal team.

 After an extensive review of the leading interface engines, the client elected to implement the PilotFish suite of integration products, including the eiPlatform, eiConsole, and eiDashboard.
 The PilotFish professional services team and the client architected a solution that allows the client to manage all of their individual client connections through the eiPlatform interface engine.

 As messages are processed, they are also transformed from various permutations of HL7 into JSON service calls.
 As part of the transformation process, PilotFish developed a custom spreadsheet-driven mapping component to rationalize the conversion between different vocabularies for diet orders, allergies, and nutritional supplements.
 As individual HL7 diet orders are processed, this human-readable spreadsheet-mapping component is used to drive real-time conversion of codes into common values that are easily understood by the diet management system.
 The PilotFish architecture facilitates rapidly and easily creating custom components.
 The spreadsheet-driven mapping component is one example of how this capability was leveraged to meet the client’s very specific requirement and facilitated faster implementation.

 Also critical to the client’s success was the ability to rapidly implement new clients, many of whom would send messages with slightly different HL7 message structures than what the built-in interface was designed to process.
 To address this, the client regularly leverages the interface “cloning” capability of the PilotFish eiConsole for Healthcare.
 With just a few clicks, an existing interface can be copied and modified to handle client-specific implementation details.
 Staff rapidly update simple configuration screens to modify communications methods or data processing rules.
 Transformation changes are made visually, simply dragging and dropping impacted fields in the Data Mapper.